Minimal group paradigm: Further uses

-In addition, the minimal group paradigm has been used to investigate the out-group homogeneity effect.
-In one study, participants were divided into two minimal groups.
-Each group was given two positive traits and two negative traits.
-Participants rated their own group as well as estimated ratings for the other group.
-They also estimated the minimum and maximum ratings for the traits in each group.
-Participants rated their own group higher on the positive traits and lower on the negative traits.
-The findings also showed that raters perceived higher variability among their own group's negative traits as well as the out-group's positive traits.
-The ratings showed that participants viewed their own group more positively as well as more diverse than the out-group.
+Additionally, the minimal group paradigm explored the out-group homogeneity.
+Participants were split into two groups, each assigned two positive and two negative traits.
+They rated their own group and estimated ratings for the opposite group, including the traits’ minimum and maximum scores.
+Results showed that participants rated their own group more favorably on positive traits and less so on negative traits.
+They also perceived more variability in their own group’s negative traits and in the out-group’s positive traits, leading to a perception of their own group as both more positive and more diverse compared to the out-group.